Skip to main content

 Policy Evaluation

-Policies are evaluated in a fixed order.
-When multiple policies are assigned, all must pass — the first DENY stops evaluation immediately.
+Policies are evaluated fail-closed.
+When multiple policies are assigned, all must pass.
+The first DENY stops evaluation immediately.

 Evaluation Order

-4. Wallet Policies — Spend limits, time windows (timezone-aware), and database policy rules
+4. Wallet Policies: Spend limits, wallet-level time windows (timezone-aware), and other configured policy rules

-5. Counterparty Rules — Block list, trust requirements, network intelligence
+6. Counterparty Rules: Block list, trust requirements, network intelligence

-6. Relationship Limits — Per-counterparty spend limits from AgentRelationship records
+7. Relationship Limits: Per-counterparty spend limits from AgentRelationship records

 OutcomeCondition